 With the right clarity and use cases, you can use AI and machine learning to take the pulse on employee sentiment.
 Further, it can help in identification of factors that have the biggest positive and negative impact on your organisation.

-You can collect the data with such tools.
+You can collect the data with employee engagement system.
 This can possibly empower organisations with insights to adjust and update their policies for creating a more engaged workforce.
-Hence, a single tool that can help unify workforces is essential for organisations to easily uplift their employees and work culture.
-In fact, it is best this way to inculcate the importance of employee engagement in the easiest possible manner.
+Hence, a single tool that can help unify workforces is essential for organisations to easily boost employee engagement and the work culture.
+In fact, it is best this way to understand the benefits of employee engagement in the easiest possible manner.

-1. Ensure emotional well-being of the entire organisation
+1. Ensure the emotional well-being of the entire organisation

-To begin with, here’s an inspirational thought that best explains the importance of employee engagement.
+To begin with, here’s an inspirational thought that best explains the benefits of employee engagement system.